python/cpython/Doc/library/stdtypes.rst

 .. caution::

-   Setting a low limit can lead to problems.
+   Setting a low limit *can* lead to problems.
 While rare, code exists that contains integer constants in decimal in their source that exceed the minimum threshold.
-A consequence of setting the limit is that Python source code containing decimal integer literals longer than the limit will encounter a ValueError during compilation, usually at startup time or import time or even at installation time - anytime an up to date ``.pyc`` does not already exist for the code.
+A consequence of setting the limit is that Python source code containing decimal integer literals longer than the limit will encounter an error during parsing, usually at startup time or import time or even at installation time - anytime an up to date ``.pyc`` does not already exist for the code.
 A workaround for source that contains such large constants is to convert them to ``0x`` hexidecimal form as it has no limit.

    Test your application thoroughly if you use a low limit.
 Ensure your tests